 So, What Should You Choose?

 It depends on you (publishers); also, your inventory type, demand, and market trends.
 As you can see, each of these header bidding processes has its own pros and cons.
-Hence, choosing one blindly is never recommended.
+Hence, choosing a header bidding technology blindly is never recommended.

 Ideally, a publisher should test them first and compare the results.
 The data generated by the results will give you the answer to your question‒which is better, client-side header bidding or server-side header bidding?